What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Bowl of ramen at Ippudo Roppongi in Tokyo, Japan

-Using traditional methods to create a broth that is both rich and smooth, the soup at Ippudo is cooked for 18 hours.
-The attention to detail and quality are what make Ippudo one of the must-eat restaurants in Tokyo.
+Using traditional methods to create a broth that is both rich and smooth, it is cooked for 18 hours.
+The attention to detail and quality are what make Ippudo one of the must-eat spots in Tokyo!

 Ichiran Ramen